OpenNebula/docs/source/operation/network_management/security_groups.rst

 NSX Specific
 ============

-This section describes NSX specific regarding to security groups.

-Security Groups are supported for NSX-T and NSX-V networks.
+This section describes NSX specifics regarding Security Groups, which are supported for NSX-T and NSX-V networks.

 .. warning:: NSX_STATUS must be OK before performs operations related to Security Groups.

-Security groups are made up of rules that are applied into Distributed Firewall as follows:
+Security Groups are made up of rules that are applied into Distributed Firewall as follows:
     - All rules are created under a section called "OpenNebula".
     - The name pattern of the created rules is: